 Our allocation of the net proceeds of this offering among our target assets is subject to our investment guidelines and our REIT qualification.
-Our manager, PRCM Advisers LLC, or PRCM Advisers, which is a wholly owned subsidiary of Pine River, will make determinations as to the percentage of the net proceeds of this offering that will be invested in each of our target assets and the timing of the deployment of the net proceeds of this offering.
+PRCM Advisers will make determinations as to the percentage of the net proceeds of this offering that will be invested in each of our target assets and the timing of the deployment of the net proceeds of this offering.
 These determinations will depend on then prevailing market conditions and may change over time in response to opportunities available in different interest rate, economic and credit environments.
 Until appropriate assets can be identified, PRCM Advisers may decide to use the net proceeds of this offering to pay down our short-term debt or to invest the net proceeds in interest-bearing short-term investments, including funds which are consistent with our REIT election.
 These investments are expected to provide a lower net return than we seek to achieve from our target assets.
 Prior to the time we have fully used the net proceeds of this offering to acquire our target assets, we may fund our quarterly dividends out of such net proceeds.